-Christian Aid has worked in Burma since the 1980s.
+Christian Aid has worked in Myanmar (Burma) since the 1980s.
 We aim to empower poor marginalised and communities, enabling them to take control of their own development.

-Disasters: Burma is vulnerable to cyclones, earthquakes, floods, fire and landslides.
+Disasters: Myanmar is vulnerable to cyclones, earthquakes, floods, fire and landslides.
 Such hazards destroy years of development.

 For example, a third of the rice harvest was lost after Cyclone Nargis in 2008.
 Poverty and food insecurity is particularly pronounced in border areas, where many of the country’s ethnic minorities live.